Skip to main content

 The partnership allows students from across all three universities to learn their chosen language together.
 Classes are taught synchronously via Zoom, combining students from all three campuses into one section.
 Each language is based at one of the three schools:

-• Vanderbilt: K’iche’ Maya
+• Vanderbilt: Maya K’iche’

-• Duke: Cherokee, Haitian Creole, Malagasy, Turkish
+• Duke: Cherokee, Haitian Creole, Turkish, Quechua

 • UVA: Swahili